s24fethebest/RubyROM/README.md

 # EOL Notice (RubyROM)
-As of 22-07-2026, RubyROM is officially reached the end of life.
+As of end of July, RubyROM is officially reached the end of life.

 I reserve all rights to this project and any future continuations or spin-offs.